 Host a Period Product Drive

 Bring your community together and host a period product drive to collect maxi pads and liners.
 Our toolkit, linked in the sidebar, provides several ideas and materials you might need.
+We also provide a Period Equity Packing Kit for those who’d like to get the community together to make up bags containing much-needed supplies.
 Our CFBNJ locations in Egg Harbor Township and Hillside will accept your donation.
 Please tell us your timetable too so we’ll be expecting your items.
 Register your period product drive at the contact form below.